$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Introduction

-In Section \ref{s:M_2} we study submonoids $M=H\cup S\subseteq M_2(\mathbb{C})$ by studying their images under $\pi$.
-We associate with every singular element $a\in S$ of the monoid a certain multiplicity, and study how it varies in the semigroup.
-Theorems \ref{T:M_2-type A} and \ref{T:M_2-type B} conclude all of the results and show that every $\infty$-definable submonoid of $M_2(\mathbb{C})$ is an intersection of definable monoids.
+In Section \ref{s:M_2}, we study subsemigroups of $S\subseteq M_2(\mathbb{C})$ by studying their images in $M_2(\mathbb{C})/\mathbb{C}^\times$.
+We associate with every singular element $a\in S$ of the semigroup a certain multiplicity, and study how it varies in the semigroup.
+The results of this section, concluding with Propositions \ref{P:M_2-type A} and \ref{P:M_2-type B}, prove the Main Theorem.

+As a last remark, in \cite[Proposition 2.7, Remark 2.8]{on_enveloping}, Milliet gives a purely model theoretic proof which implies that every $\infty$-constructible subsemigroup of $M_n(\mathbb{C})$ (for any $n$) is an intersection of constructible semigroups.
+However, his result does not say anything about the algebraic structure of these semigroups.

-All of what we do may be done over any algebraically closed field of zero characteristic.
+All of what we do may be done over any uncountable algebraically closed field of characteristic zero.